allengeorge2277/Calculator-Web-App/README.md

 # 🧮 Calculator Web App

 A sleek, responsive, and minimalistic calculator built using **HTML**, **CSS**, and **JavaScript**.
 This project focuses on core logic implementation, clean UI, and user experience—perfect for both learning and practical use.

+Check out the calculator for your calculations https://allengeorge2277.github.io/Calculator-Web-App/

 ---